werido-xo/LevelFly/README.md

 *data*: 2024/09/23
 *description*: This project aim to design a simple bare metal system for raspberrypi 4b.
 Through this project, we can learing the exception level, system-call, and other system-related acknowledge.

 ## 1. How to access register on Raspberry-Pi
 `Note`: The periheral controller base address is `0xFE20_0000`.

 The address stated in the BCM2711-datasheet is the legacy peripheral controller address.
 It can not be read/write in the 64-bit mode ( we add `arm_64bit = 1` in the file of config.txt).

+> [!TIP}
+> Take care of the GIC-400 distributor register offset is 0x1001, and the CPU interface register offset is 0x2000.
+Therefore, don't forgot to add this offset to the related register before access.

 ## 2. How to use uart-console on your board
 If you want to used miniuart (UART1) or UART0, the `config.txt` shoud be modify